 Lisa Ispani and Zoe Stevenson met 10 years ago, when they were introduced by Lisa's husband, entrepreneur Patrick Clayton-Malone.
 At that time Lisa (who had trained in law but abandoned it for the infinitely more alluring world of fashion) was a PR, and Zoe (who studied fine art at Chelsea Art College and St Martins) was a stylist and costume designer.
 They became instant friends, but continued to work independently on various projects.
 Lisa worked for years with Versace among other luxe clients and also helped launch new designers and brands.
 In 2006, she become freelance and worked with her husband’s award-winning restaurant group (now Spiritland) and launched his product design studio.

 Zoe began her career working with Parisienne hipster and super-stylist Camille Bidault-Waddington.
 She went onto style several seasons for award-winning British designer Russell Sage and after meeting Kelly Osbourne became personal stylist for the Osbourne family.
 Accepting an offer to work on the iconic Absolutely Fabulous TV show saw a shift from stylist to costume designer and Zoe went on to build an impressive list of commercial clients including Audi, Kellogs and X Box.
-Zoe continues to design for prestigious international events including MTV European Music Awards, Laureaus World Sports Awards and was the head designer and stylist for the 2012 Olympics.
+Zoe’s former projects include styling for international events MTV European Music Awards, Laureaus World Sports Awards and was she was the head designer and stylist for the 2012 Olympics.